 What to do: Whether you’re home or away, find your child an “out” spot from the chaos.
 Agree on a place where your child can go for a set period of time to be alone and listen to headphones, play a game on the phone/iPad, or read.

 The problem: Young kids with attention issues often need constant direction from adults.
 That’s hard when you’re trying to make the whole Thanksgiving dinner and coordinate guests.

 What to do: First, try to get as much as possible done before Thanksgiving Day.
 Make what you can in advance, buy the pies, and go potluck for side dishes.
 That way, you can set aside time to check in periodically with your child.
 And don’t forget to delegate.
 Is there a relative who’d be happy to oversee your child for the morning?
 Bring out some coloring books, art supplies, puzzles, or a new DVD so your child stays occupied while you’re busy.

 The problem: Kids with attention issues may talk nonstop before, during, and after dinner.
 This can annoy some guests.
 Kids who are impulsive, reacting quickly without thinking, may interrupt family members’ stories to tell their own.
 Or they may suddenly yell if they get excited about something.
 If a guest challenges your child, your child might reply in a way that seems rude.

 What to do: Before Thanksgiving, role-play appropriate ways your child might start, join, and end conversations with guests.
 Come up with a code phrase or signal that you can use to remind your child that it’s time to let someone else talk.

-The problem: Lengthy holiday meals are especially tricky for children with attention issues, who may find it hard to sit through “grace,” let alone a multi-course meal.
-Add unfamiliar foods and grown-up discussions, and you’ve got the makings for a meltdown.
+The problem: Lengthy holiday meals are especially tricky for kids with attention issues.
+They may find it hard to sit through Grandpa saying grace, let alone a multi-course meal.
+Add all those unfamiliar foods and grown-up discussions, and you’ve got the makings for a meltdown.